 PURPOSES AND FUNCTION OF SECTIONS

-The purposes and function of the Sections shall be to carry out the purposes and objectives of the California Chapter and the AmeriSections shall serve to provide members with a tangible local expression of APA purposes and objectives and as a vehicle for maximum membership involvement in the affairs of the Chapter.
+The purposes and function of the Sections shall be to carry out the purposes and objectives of the California Chapter and the American Planning Association, as applicable within the established geographic boundary of the Section area, as well as serving the members of the Section.
+Sections shall serve to provide members with a tangible local expression of APA purposes and objectives and as a vehicle for maximum membership involvement in the affairs of the Chapter.
 The Sections are organized to facilitate the accomplishment of the purposes of the Chapter as described in these Bylaws in all matters of interest and concern in the areas served by the Sections.

 NAMES OF SECTIONS AND AREAS SERVED